-Recently, we wrote about three features the world needs when understanding behavior change: celeration, bounce (variability), and outliers.
+Recently, I wrote about three features the world needs when understanding behavior change: celeration, bounce (variability), and outliers.
 We now turn our attention to bounce.

 Variability refers to measured behavior which occurs at different frequencies across time.
 Precision Teachers used the term “bounce” because the performance frequencies bounce around on the chart.

 What varies and bounces around?
 Aside from me on the dance floor, think about any behavior we might measure.
 Say a student raising her hand in class.
 One day we might observe a frequency of 3 hand raises.
 The next day 2, the following day 4, and then 4 and 2 on the last two weekdays.
 So we have the following observed frequencies: